philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Select your **environment** at the top right if it is not already set to your Practice environment.

+    -   Select **+ Create** Note that apps and portals can be started from blank, from data, or from templates.

     -   Select the **Dataverse** icon within **Start from data** on the Home screen.

 2. Connect to your Visits table